 Australian Curriculum/ Year 4/ Science as a Human Endeavour/

-e.g. We want students to explore how science can contribute to a discussion, about how human activity has changed the local environment, such as causing the loss of habitat for living things.
+Science knowledge helps people to understand the effect of their actions e.g. We want students to explore how science can contribute to a discussion, about how human activity has changed the local environment, such as causing the loss of habitat for living things.

 Cross Curriculum Priorities/ Aboriginal and Torres Strait Islander histories and cultures/ Aboriginal and Torres Strait Islander peoples have unique belief systems and are spiritually connected to the land, sea, sky and waterways.